shift-org/shift-docs/docs/CalVue.md

 * TBD: search returns each caldaily; would it make more sense to have a new view that's a ride/series; and then on that page show all the times. ( and/ or group all the instances of that on the page )

 ### Styles
+* setup aria tags and info
 * reduce the size of the shift logo ( ex. could it be a background image so that the gear can be behind/overlapping the button row )
 * too much space at top in chrome. http://localhost:3080/events/20691/breakfast-on-the-bridges
 * should have a max width or something for desktop on details page
 * how does it look if someone has their font size increased or decreased?
 * TBD: should whole summary be clickable ( safety would only be clickable on details then )
-* setup aria tags and info
 * TBD: should the 'shift' logo link to anywhere? ( and what about when it shifts to pedalp )

 ## Future Tasks:
 * event details context: show "TODAY" above time if its today; some sort of "this event has passed" if its more than an hour ago "starting soon" if its near, or  "X days from now"

-* implement favorites: button on list page shows your favorites; button on item page adds/removes to favorites. ( maybe you could use local storage for both queries and favorites )

 * add "reoccur" links for each event ( might need server data for this )
 * consider: a "featured events" page that shows the time / date / extra info that can include the menu's text, but also show when those events are.